ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 * Fail with `reason: unknown header`, if the JWT token has a crit header list specified and you did not configured any list for your JWT verify filter.
 * Fail with `reason: crit header cannot be empty`, if the JWT token has an empty “crit” header list.

-**Claims**: In thi tab, you can select a policy that allows you to enable a claim.
+**Claims**: You can select a policy that allows you to validate a claim.
 If a JWT Header claim policy is defined, the validation of the claim works as follows:

 * Successful: The policy will be invoked and displayed in the policy execution path, in [Traffic monitor](/docs/apim_reference/monitor_traffic_events_metrics/).
 * Fail: The failure path from the JWT Verify filter is executed.